Get insider access

 USB

-These headphones come with a proprietary charging cradle, which can be annoying if you forget it somewhere but need to charge them up.
-It doesn't hold any charges or have any inputs.
+These headphones come with a proprietary charging cradle instead of using the case as with most true wireless headphones.
+Needing a charging cradle can be annoying if you forget it somewhere but need to charge the earbuds.
+The charging cradle doesn't hold any charges or inputs, so it needs to be connected to power to charge.